ChongWuLab/SUMMIT/README.md

 <img src="illustration.bmp" alt="workflow" width="700"/>
 </p>

-More details on SUMMIT are extensively described in,
+More details on SUMMIT are extensively described in the pdf files in this repository.

-> [LINK-1]

 ## Outline